 To learn more, see the Individual Retirement Accounts (IRAs) tax tip.

 Tax-free U.S. Savings Bond interest -- You must usually pay tax on the interest earned on U.S. Savings Bonds.
 However, if you cash in savings bonds for qualified education expenses, you don't have to pay tax on the interest if you meet all requirements.
-To learn more, see U.S. Savings Bonds Interest Exclusion.

-Employer-provided educational assistance -- If you receive educational assistance benefits from your employer under an educational assistance program, you can exclude up to $5,250 of those benefits each year.
+Employer-provided educational assistance -- You can receive educational assistance benefits from your employer under an educational assistance program.
+If you do, you can exclude up to $5,250 of those benefits each year.
 So, you don't have to include the benefits on your return.
-To learn more, see the Employer-Provided Educational Assistance tax tip.

 You're an employee.

 To learn more, see Publication 970: Tax Benefits for Education at www.irs.gov.